nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

     1. Users can add notes, lists, photos and audio as a task
     2. The search function is convenient.
    * Weakness
-    1. The UI is not poor.
+    1. The UI is poor.

 **Trello**
    * Strength